burke86/burke86.github.io/research.md

 ## Overview

+How did supermassive black holes form at high redshift, grow over cosmic time, and come to occupy virtually every massive galaxy in the nearby universe?
+In order to answer these questions, I study the black hole population using *accretion signatures*, like optical variability, in large survey data.
+This presents new opportunities to study active galaclic nuclei (AGN), the origin of AGN variability, and physics of black hole accretion.

 ## Intermediate-mass black holes

 Intermediate-mass black holes (IMBHs) had to exist at some point in cosmic time to form the observed population of supermassive black holes.